-Geoscience Senior Capstone

-This course is a culmination of the 4-year academy plan of study and involves a student Professional Learning Experience.
+Geoscience Senior Capstone SC 474 A/B Grade Level: 12 Two Semesters - 1.0 credit 21 This course is a culmination of the 4-year act , , , , and involves a student Professional Learning Experience.
 This course synthesizes a student's academy learning and helps students further define their post-secondary plans.
 Guided Enrollment Note: This course is offered only at Olathe North High School as part of the Geoscience Academy and is a requirement for endorsement.
 Open to Geoscience Academy students who are meeting academy expectations.